 5. Traffic-to-Lead Ratio

-Traffic is a KPI that almost everyone tracks.
+Traffic is a KPI (key performance indicator) that almost everyone tracks.
 It’s simple, easy, and virtually any platform you might use will provide you with the metric.
-The problem is, all the traffic in the world isn’t going to help if those visitors don’t eventually take action.
+The problem is, all the website traffic in the world isn’t going to help if those visitors don’t eventually take action or if your website has a high bounce rate.
 Things, like signing up for your newsletter or downloading a whitepaper, make these visitors new leads, provided you have a system in place to capture their information.
 Phone calls, online contact forms, emails, live chat, and social media messaging are common methods used to capture leads.

 A/B testing is a good way to improve your traffic-to-lead ratio.
 Simply make small tweaks to your page to see if it improves the conversion rate.
 Equally, you can watch your conversions alongside your traffic.
 If traffic climbs and conversions don’t, it usually means there’s a disconnect between what the visitor expects to find and what he does.
 It can also signify that there’s something off with the offer you’re presenting.
 A/B testing will help you get to the bottom of it as well.